Alberto Ammann

-Alberto Ammann Rey (born 1978) is an Argentine actor.
-He has played various roles in films, television and theater, including the lead role in the Spanish film Cell 211, which earned him a Goya Award for Best New Actor.
-He is also known for playing Pacho Herrera in Narcos and Narcos: Mexico.
+José Alberto Ammann Rey (born 1978) is an Argentine and Spanish actor.
+He has played various roles in films, television and theater.
+His feature film debut in Cell 211 (2009) earned him a Goya Award for Best New Actor.
+Other film works include performances in Lope: The Outlaw (2010), Eva (2011), Invader (2012), Thesis on a Homicide (2013), Betibú (2014), The Year of Fury (2020), Presencias (2022), and Upon Entry (2022).
+He is also known for playing Colombian drug trafficker Pacho Herrera in crime television series Narcos and Narcos: Mexico.

 Biography

-Ammann was born in Córdoba, Argentina, son of journalist, politician, and writer Luis Alberto Ammann and his wife Nélida Rey.
-In 1978, at the age of one month, he moved with his parents to Spain [Madrid and the Canary Islands), escaping from the last military dictatorship of Argentina, returning to the country in 1982.
+Ammann was born in Córdoba, Argentina, son of journalist, politician, and writer Luis Alberto Ammann and Nélida Rey.
+In 1978, at the age of one month, he moved with his parents to Spain (Madrid and the Canary Islands), escaping from the last military dictatorship of Argentina, returning to the country in 1982.
 Years later, he returned to Spain to complete his studies.

 He studied acting in the school of Juan Carlos Corazza, as well as the Theater Seminary Jolie Libois, located in Cordoba.
 Ruben Andalor, Willy Lanni and Ricky Ceballos were among his teachers.

 Acting career

-In the 2009 Spanish film Cell 211, Ammann played Juan Oliver, a prison guard who gets mistaken for an inmate when the prison gets taken over by an inmate named Malamadre (Luis Tosar).
+Ammann had his big screen debut in thriller film Cell 211 (2009); he portrayed Juan Oliver, a prison guard who gets mistaken for an inmate during a riot.
 He prepared for the role by talking to officers and prisoners.
-On 14 February 2010, at the XXIV Goya Awards, he won Best New Actor for this role.
+His performance won him the Goya Award for Best New Actor at the 24th Goya Awards.

-In 2010, Ammann starred in Lope in the leading role as the Spanish playwright and poet Lope de Vega.
+In 2010, Ammann starred in Lope in the title role, portraying poet-playwright Lope de Vega in his early years, when he was a young soldier who returns from war and then comes across two women.

 Ammann starred in a Chanel commercial alongside Keira Knightley that aired in Hispanic countries starting on 4 April 2011.

-In 2015, Ammann starred as gay Cali Cartel member Hélmer Herrera in the Netflix series, Narcos.
+In 2015, Ammann starred as Cali Cartel member Hélmer Herrera in the Netflix series, Narcos.

 In 2016, Ammann starred as Javier Delgado, hydrologist and geochemist, in National Geographic's mini-series Mars.

 2017 saw the release of television series Apaches on Netflix; an adaptation of Miguel Saez Carral's book of the same title.
 Ammann stars as protagonist Miguel, a young and promising journalist.